-As Mother Nature sends out her spring wakeup call after a long, grey winter, there’s no better place to treat your taste buds to the fresh flavours of the new season than Ontario’s Southwest.Home to some of the country’s most fertile farmland, you’ll find delicious spring produce and products around every corner at local farm markets and roadside stands and in the delectable dishes of our region’s many talented chefs.
-If you’re wondering where to begin, here are few favourite stops for feeding your spring flavour cravings.
+As Mother Nature sends out her spring wake-up call after a long, grey winter, there’s no better place to treat your taste buds to the fresh flavours of the new season than Ontario’s Southwest.Home to some of the country’s most fertile farmland, you’ll find delicious spring produce and products around every corner at local farm markets and roadside stands and in the delectable dishes of our region’s many talented chefs.
+If you’re wondering where to begin, here are a few favourite stops for feeding your spring flavour cravings.

-Certified Greens Leads to Amazing Dishes
+Certified Greens Lead to Amazing Dishes

 The certified organic lettuces, herbs, greens and micro greens don’t come any fresher than those you’ll find at Slegers Organic Greens in Strathroy.
 The plants are sold with the root systems intact.
-That live energy creates more vibrant flavour than anything you’ll find at the supermarket that has been picked and sitting in packaging for days.
+That live energy creates a more vibrant flavour than anything you’ll find at the supermarket that has been picked and sitting in packaging for days.

 If you can’t wait until you arrive home to get a taste of Sleger’s out-of-this-world greens, plan to enjoy a meal at The Clock Tower Inn, Bistro and Pub in Strathroy.
 Chef Mark Graham has passion in spades for the region’s farm-to-table ingredients.
 Chef Mark takes the 100-mile diet to a whole new level with his delicious 30-mile salad, featuring vegetables, eggs, meats and cheeses from his nearby neighbours.